 And that’s not all!
 Did you know that healthy grass is a truly awesome system that gives us so much more than just a gorgeous landscape?

-Few people know that grass produces oxygen for our environment at a far greater rate than the same area of trees.
-In fact, one acre of trees with full canopy coverage produces enough oxygen for 8 people.
+Few people know that grass produces clean air for our environment at a far greater rate than the same area of trees.
+In fact, one acre of trees with full canopy coverage produces enough clean air for 8 people.
 The same acre in just grass cover produces enough for 70 people!

 It filters our air